 From Ministry of Health and Welfare, ROC 2021-04-12

 Tuberculosis care in Taiwan is partially covered by the NHI.
-Expenses not provided for under the system are subsidized by the CDC to ensure a strong disease prevention and treatment network.
+Expenses not provided under the system are subsidized by the CDC to ensure a strong disease prevention and treatment network.
 CDC funding fully or partially covers incubation period screenings for those who have come into contact with TB patients; TB patients without NHI coverage; second-line drugs for the treatment of multidrug-resistant TB; imported TB medications; quarantine treatment; TB screening in remote areas; and directly observed treatment, short-course—a WHO-recommended TB control strategy.

 As a result of these subsidies, TB patients do not need to cover expenses for such measures as BCG vaccines, inpatient and outpatient services, LTBI (latent TB infection) treatment, case management and medication.
 In addition, to ensure safe and comprehensive treatment, social welfare mechanisms and local private sector organizations provide various forms of assistance to financially disadvantaged patients like meals and transportation.

 HIV antiretroviral treatment

-In line with the UNAIDS three zeros (zero new infections, zero AIDS-related deaths, and zero discrimination) and 90-90-90 treatment target (By 2020, 90% of all people living with HIV will know their HIV status, 90% of all people with diagnosed HIV infection will receive sustained antiretroviral therapy, and 90% of all people receiving antiretroviral therapy will have viral suppression), Taiwan regularly launches public awareness initiatives about the disease so as to end stigmatization and help patients feel respected and accepted.
-At the same time, Taiwan strives to create a friendly treatment environment and achieve the internationally shared goal of zero new HIV infections, zero discrimination and zero AIDS-related deaths.
+In line with the UNAIDS three zeros strategy (zero new HIV infections, zero AIDS-related deaths and zero discrimination) and 95-95-95 treatment target, which entails 95 percent of all people living with HIV to know their HIV status, 95 percent of all people with a diagnosed HIV infection to receive sustained antiretroviral therapy and 95 percent of all people receiving antiretroviral therapy to have viral suppression by 2030,, Taiwan regularly launches public awareness initiatives about the disease so as to end stigmatization and help patients feel respected and accepted.
+At the same time, Taiwan strives to create a friendly screening and treatment environment while meeting UNAIDS goals and targets.

 On Dec.
 4, 1965, the eradication of malaria in Taiwan was certified by the WHO.
 To safeguard this status, the CDC continues to implement measures including border quarantine and tracking; surveillance and screening; and maintaining malaria laboratory diagnosis capabilities.
 It also imports antimalarial drugs for self-paid prescriptions at travel clinics.
 The CDC urges those planning to visit high-risk regions to schedule an appointment with such clinics and take medications as instructed.